AgentDropoutV2: Optimizing Information Flow in Multi-Agent Systems via Test-Time Rectify-or-Reject Pruning: Experiment

 \subsection{Experimental Setup}

-\textbf{MAS Framework} We employ the SelectorGroupChat\footnote{\url{https://microsoft.github.io/autogen/stable/user-guide/agentchat-user-guide/selector-group-chat.html}} framework within AutoGen \citep{wu2024autogen}—the current de facto standard for MAS—thereby grounding our implementation in a widely used infrastructure that features a classic automatic routing mechanism.
-In this setup, a selector iteratively identifies the next speaker based on context, where a decision agent formulates the final conclusion.
-Crucially, communication is globally transparent, meaning that every message is broadcast to all participants, establishing a shared reasoning environment.
+\textbf{MAS Framework.} To comprehensively evaluate our method, we implement it across two distinct MAS infrastructures: (1) \textbf{Fixed-MAS}: Following \citet{wang-etal-2025-agentdropout}, agents are organized within a Directed Acyclic Graph (DAG), executing workflows statically according to a topological sort.
+(2) \textbf{Dynamic-MAS}: Utilizing AutoGen's \citep{wu2024autogen} SelectorGroupChat\footnote{https://microsoft.github.io/autogen/stable/user-guide/agentchat-user-guide/selector-group-chat.html} framework, where a selector iteratively routes tasks within a globally broadcasted context to reach a final decision.

+\textbf{Baselines.} We evaluate our method against several representative paradigms of test-time verification: (1) \textbf{Self-Refine Style} \citep{madaan2023self}: Prompting the reasoner agent to independently review and revise its output at each reasoning round.
+(2) \textbf{PRM-guided Search}: Utilizing Qwen2.5-Math-PRM-7B \citep{prmlessons} to score three candidate outputs per step, retaining only the highest-reward trajectory.
+(3) \textbf{Multi-TAG Strategy} \cite{yao-yadav-2025-diverse}: An early-stopping majority vote mechanism that halts execution once the leading answer surpasses the runner-up by more than two votes.
+Additionally, we include \textbf{ADv1} as a baseline within the fixed framework, given its inherent restriction to static, graph-based MAS topologies.

-\textbf{Backbone Models} We adopt GPT-4.1-mini-2025-0414\footnote{\url{https://platform.openai.com/docs/models/gpt-4.1-mini}} as the backbone of the AutoGen MAS selector.
-For the reasoning components encompassing all participants and rectifiers, we deploy Qwen3-8B\footnote{\url{https://huggingface.co/Qwen/Qwen3-8B}} and Qwen3-4B, configured with the thinking mode explicitly disabled.
-For the offline indicator pool construction process, GPT-4o-2024-08-06 and GPT-4.1-mini-2025-0414 serve as the foundation for the teacher and deduplicator, respectively.
-Finally, Qwen3-Embedding-8B is adopted as the embedding model $M_\text{emb}$.
+\textbf{Backbone Models.} We adopt Qwen3.5-9B \citep{qwen3.5}\footnote{https://huggingface.co/Qwen/Qwen3.5-9B} as the backbone of the Dynamic-MAS selector.
+For the reasoning LLM encompassing all participants and rectifiers, we deploy Qwen3-8B \cite{qwen3technicalreport} and Qwen3-4B, configured with the thinking mode explicitly disabled.
+For the offline indicator pool construction process, GPT-5.4-2026-03-05\footnote{https://developers.openai.com/api/docs/models/gpt-5.4} and GPT-4.1-mini-2025-0414 serve as the base for the teacher and deduplicator, respectively.
+Qwen3-Embedding-8B is adopted as the embedding model $M_\text{emb}$.